-A frenum is a naturally occurring muscle attachment, normally seen between the front teeth (either upper or lower) and lip, or between tongue and floor of mouth or between cheeks and gum.
+A frenum is a naturally occurring muscle attachment, normally seen between the front teeth (either upper or lower) and lip, or between tongue and floor of the mouth or between cheeks and gum.
 An excessively large frenum can prevent the teeth from coming together resulting in a gap between the front teeth.
-Infants will have difficulty breastfeeding if they have a tongue tie ( tongue attached too close to floor of mouth ).
-And children could develop speech problems due to tongue tie as well.
+Infants will have difficulty breastfeeding if they have a tongue tie ( tongue attached too close to the floor of the mouth ).
+And children could develop speech problems due to tongue-tie as well.